Stable nuclide: Physical magic numbers and odd and even proton and neutron count

-Yet another effect of the instability of an odd number of either type of nucleons is that odd-numbered elements tend to have fewer stable isotopes.
-Of the 26 monoisotopic elements (those with only a single stable isotope), all but one have an odd atomic number, and all but one has an even number of neutrons—the single exception to both rules being beryllium.
+Yet another effect of the instability of an odd number of either type of nucleon is that odd-numbered elements tend to have fewer stable isotopes.
+Of the 26 monoisotopic elements (those with only one stable isotope), all but one have an odd atomic number, and all but one has an even number of neutrons: the single exception to both rules is beryllium.

-The end of the stable elements in the periodic table occurs after lead, largely due to the fact that nuclei with 128 neutrons—two neutrons above the magic number 126—are extraordinarily unstable and almost immediately shed alpha particles.
-This also contributes to the very short half-lives of astatine, radon, and francium relative to heavier elements.
-A similar phenomenon occurs to a much lesser extent with 84 neutrons—two neutrons above the magic number 82—where various isotopes of elements in the lanthanide series exhibit alpha decay.
+The end of the stable elements occurs after lead, largely because nuclei with 128 neutrons—two neutrons above the magic number 126—are extraordinarily unstable and almost immediately alpha-decay.
+This contributes to the very short half-lives of astatine, radon, and francium.
+A similar phenomenon occurs to a much lesser extent with 84 neutrons—two neutrons above the magic number 82—where various isotopes of lanthanide elements alpha-decay.